bronson/vim-update-bundles/README.md

      " Static: my-plugin

+### Vundle

+vim-update-bundles also supports Vundle-style directives.
+This allows you to use either tool to manage your bundles, whichever is more convenient at the time.
+This is brand new so problems are not unexpected.

 ## Configuration File

 All configuration options can be passed on the command line or placed in `~/.vim-update-bundles.conf`.